post image

 Don’t discuss compensation too soon

-If you are on the shortlist for a position, try not to finalize your salary and benefits package until the hirer offers you the job.
+If you are on the shortlist for a position, try not to finalize your salary and benefits package until the hiring manager offers you the job.
 This gives you stronger bargaining power.
 And raising the issues early on in the recruitment process could give the impression that your primary focus is money.

 Use chemistry as leverage

-Over the course of the hiring process, you would have established some form of a relationship with the employer.
+Over the course of the hiring process, you would have established some form of relationship with the employer.
 From the initial stages, remember that you are dealing with a potential boss.
-By the time the recruitment process is coming to a conclusion and the job is yours, you should have built up a good report with each other.
-Use this to obtain a better deal.
-Current employees should also maintain a good relationship with their bosses and with the decision makers on salary and benefits.
+By the time the recruitment process is coming to a conclusion and the job is yours, you should have built up a good rapport with each other.

 Be aware of employer tricks

 The hirer’s objective is to sign the best person for the job, but they would probably like to do this at the lowest possible cost.
 Look out for tactics that they may use to finalize a lower compensation package than you are happy with.
-Promises of future negotiation possibilities, flattering compliments, hinting at other candidates who could fill the position, and making you commit to a number early on in the hiring process are some of the avenues they may use.

 Make a counteroffer